42millionpeople/MFSSO/README.md

-## MFS SO ELECTRIC VEHICLE
+## MFS SO Code
-code for electric vehicle event
+code for electric vehicle and robot tour events